linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 ### Create a Signed URL with the CLI

-Creating a **signed URL** will allow you to create a link to objects with limited permissions and a time limit to access.
+Creating a **signed URL** will allow you to create a link to objects with limited permissions and a time limit to access them.
 To create a signed URL on a preexisting object with the CLI, use the following syntax:

     linode-cli obj signurl my-example-bucket example.txt +300